kanatea/spatial-justice/README.md

 [UV reference](https://docs.astral.sh/uv/guides/projects/#creating-a-new-project)

 ## Overview :)
 This project aims to compare and examine the differences of the travel accessibility of emergency care and maternity care services.
-Research questions include:
+Potential research questions include:
 - How long do women have to travel to give birth compared to someone seeking general emergency care?
 - Who is traveling longer to seek care?
 - Where do they live?
 - Do they share socioeconomic or demographic characteristics?

-Then, we aim to identify areas with service area gaps and seek to provide suggestions of new care center locations and/or roads for better connection.
+Based on literature, we will find acceptable travel thresholds and assess accessibility.
+We aim to identify areas with service area gaps and seek to provide suggestions of new care center locations and/or roads for better connection.

 | | |
 | ----------- | ----------- |